 Overview of Autism

 Autism, also called infantile autism or autistic disorder, is a lifelong disorder that causes abnormal neurological development.
-It is one of five pervasive development disorders (PDDs) that also include Asperger's syndrome (now classified as an autism spectrum disorder), childhood disintegrative disorder, Rett disorder, and pervasive development disorder-not otherwise specified (PDD-NOS).
+It is one of five pervasive development disorders (PDDs) that also include Asperger's syndrome, childhood disintegrative disorder, Rett disorder, and pervasive development disorder-not otherwise specified (PDD-NOS), which are now classified as autism spectrum disorders, .
 Autism is usually diagnosed by the age of 3.